 - Cryotherapy (freezing liquid)

-- Duct tape (apply and leave in place for about a week, then pumice or file the wart and repeat until wart is gone)
+- Duct tape (apply and leave in place for about a week, then pumice or file the wart and repeat until it’s gone)

-- See your doctor, who may treat your wart with:
+- See your doctor, who may treat with:

 - Topical solutions (including salicylic acid) that induce peeling